bnmnetp/CS160/03_Cards/crazy8.md

 * `drawOneCard(theDeck)`   -- Draw a card from theDeck and add it to the players hand.
 Used for dealing the initial hand.
 * `playOneTurn(theDeck, theDiscardPile)` -- This method is really the heart of the game.
 It must make a legal play from the player's hand.
 If the play results in the players hand being empty it should return True to indicate that it has finished the game.
 Otherwise it should return false.
 * `getName()` -- every player should have a name.
 This simply returns a string representing the name of the player.
 This is used for showing who won.
+* `myHand` This should be a property of the Player to hold the Hand object.

 Simple Testing